-Clearly, understanding the underlying dynamics is key to explaining the link between net zero and productivity.27 If it takes time for companies to use lowcarbon technologies productively, then investing in them will likely lower firmlevel productivity in the short-run.
+Clearly, understanding the underlying dynamics is key to explaining the link between net zero and productivity.27 If it takes time for companies to use lowcarbon technologies productively, then investing in them will likely lower firm-level productivity in the short-run.
 This is similar to the productivity J-curve from using digital technologies described in Chapter Five.

-The link between environmental Figure 2: Global weighted average of levelized cost of electricity (LCOE)
+Figure 2: Global weighted average of levelized cost of electricity (LCOE)